Fishing Marion, Massachusetts

 If you are looking for fast action with a great-eating fish, don’t miss out on the early-summer black sea bass bite in central Buzzards Bay.
-This is easy fishing, and you can learn more here.

 Similarly, big scup often invade Sippican Harbor in June, setting the stage for some incredible light-tackle bottom fishing that the kids will love.
 Simply rig up a light spinning rod with a basic dropper rig and bait it with a tad of clam or seaworm.
 If the wind is light, drift along a stretch of flat bottom until you start getting hits.
 At that point drop anchor and stay put.
 These big scup make fine eating, by the way.

 Buzzards Bay fishing drops off in July and August due to high water temperatures, but relief sometimes comes in the form of false albacore and bonito in September.
 Bonito usually arrive first, followed by albies, on the east side of the bay, then make their way into Sippican Harbor by mid-September.
 It’s impossible to predict when and if these so-called “funny fish” will move into the bay, but if you see fast-slashing fish that won’t hit normal bluefish lures, you can bet they’re here!

 If you can get close enough to a breaking school, toss out a four-inch white Slug-Go rigged on a worm hook.
 Twitch it slowly across the surface and you should get bit.
 Flies also work very well at times, especially Skok Mushies on Bonito Bunnies, although much has to do with matching the bait.